scottishgovernment/resources.mygov.scot/_standard/standard-landing.markdown

 ---
 layout: standard-landing
-title:  "The Standard"
+title:  "Service Standard"
 date:   2014-09-17 14:23:54
 permalink: standard/
 categories: documentation
-summary: Service Standards are the set of requirements or principles that digital teams building governmental services must adhere to in other to deliver an effective digital service.
-It outlines the criteria that must be met for all digital content delivered on mygov.scot unless a specific exception is made.
+summary: Setting the standard for digital services on mygov.scot.
+The service standard is a set of principles that a service should adhere to, unless a specific exception is made.
+The service standard is currently in draft and open to feedback.
 tags:
 - standard
 type: standard